Piermuz7/GEnealogical_Data_COMmunication/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-Now you can compute your ancestors and your descendants thanks to  Genealogical_Data_Communication!
+Now you can compute your ancestors and your descendants thanks to  GEnealogical_Data_COMmunication!
 <br>In this quickstart guide, you will:
 * choose a GEDCOM file in gedTestFiles project directory or write a GEDCOM file.<br>Alternatively you can write your GEDCOM stream on the standard input during program execution
 * run the program with the GEDCOM file or stream in input